SnappierSoap318/ModPackDownloader/README.md

    5) In the Game Directory field place the directory of the folder the script makes after you run the script.

-   6) select more options and in jvm arguments in -Xmx, replace the number as the amount of ram indicated by the modpack maker for eg 6gb means replace it as -Xmx6G
+   6) select more options and in jvm arguments in -Xmx, replace the number as the amount of ram indicated by the modpack maker for example  if the modpack recomends 6gb of ram replace it as -Xmx6G

    7) click create and enjoy.